Lars Gillis

 Cross-section of the Gotheborg III (preliminary plan)

 Acrylic on canvas.
-Painted for the Gotheborg III magazine as a basis for a sponsoring effort that aimed at asking sponsors to pay for one item at a time.
+Painted for the Gotheborg III magazine as a basis for a sponsoring effort 'component sale' that aimed at asking sponsors to pay for one item at a time from one single ship's iron nail and upwards.

 At the time of this painting not much was settled on how the interior eventually would look.
 The most solid document we had at this time was a paper by Eric Lincoln, (Maskinsystem ombord Ostindiefararen Götheborg III.
 Examensarbete omfattande 4 p.
 Inst. för maskinteknik, Ing. o Sjöbefälsskolan vid Chalmers Tekniska Högskola 1994) a maritime engineer at that time studying at CTH and one of the participants in the original project Managing Committee.
 That paper outlined his thoughts on how to carefully modernize an old ship construction towards something that could actually be sailed.
 I belive that it was Eric that finally killed my dream of having live cattle onboard, something that later generations of people who have actually sailed with our ship has all reasons to be grateful for.